Une éducation manquée: Performance history

 The ‘opérette’ was first performed on 1 May 1879 as part of an evening's entertainment organized by the ‘Cercle international’ in the Boulevard des Capucines, with piano accompaniment by Chabrier himself.

-It was revived in March 1910 in Monte Carlo and on 9 January 1911 at the Théâtre des Arts conducted by Gabriel Grovlez.
+There is evidence that the Vitale Italian Operetta Company (Italy) prepared the work around 1904, and gave the first Buenos Aires performance at the Teatro Politeama on 12 September 1904 (as Tuono provvidenziale) and again in 1905.
+The work was revived in March 1910 in Monte Carlo and on 9 January 1911 at the Théâtre des Arts conducted by Gabriel Grovlez.
 In December 1918 Jane Bathori mounted the piece at the Théâtre du Vieux-Colombier.
 The 1924 Paris production by Diaghilev, designed by Juan Gris and conducted by André Messager, had recitatives by Darius Milhaud to replace the spoken dialogue.
 Milhaud also composed an aria for Hélène based on a melody he found among Chabrier's unpublished manuscripts, Couplets de Mariette.

 The first performance at the Paris Opéra-Comique, conducted by Roger Désormière, was on 24 March 1938, and it reached its 50th performance there in April 1946.
 It has occasionally been revived, though sometimes with Gontran transposed for a tenor.

+The 1961 St Pancras Arts Festival saw performances (as A Lesson in Love), coupled with The Medium, at St Pancras Town Hall directed by Anthony Besch and conducted by Bernard Jacob.